briananders/sublime-text-dublicate/README.md

 ## Keybinding installation

-Open your keybinding settings with ⌘+K ⌘+S. Then click on the link for keybindings.json.
-Inside of keybindings.json paste the following code.
+This extension will install the following keyboard shortcuts.
 The second keybinding uses native VSCode functionality, but now your experience will match that of Sublime Text.

 ```
 {
   "key": "cmd+shift+d",
   "command": "sublime-duplicate-text.duplicateText",
-  "when": "editorHasSelection && editorTextFocus"
+  "when": "editorTextFocus && editorHasSelection"
 },
 {
   "key": "cmd+shift+d",